The 12 Best Restaurants In Cusco: Great Places To Eat In Cusco

 Cicciolina is a fine dining establishment that blends European and Peruvian flavors.
 Located near the Plaza de Armas, on the corner of Calle Palacio and Hatunrumiyoc, within view of the famous 12 angle Inca stone, this restaurant offers a sophisticated atmosphere.
 The menu offers a range of dishes, from seafood to pasta to grilled meats.
 Try the blue cheese and marinated fig pizza or the goat’s cheese and roasted tomato creation.
 The extensive wine selection, featuring South American wines for all budgets, complements the culinary offerings at Cicciolina.

-This restaurant was for years a beloved fixture in the Cusco food scene, known for its warm atmosphere, Mediterranean influences, and exceptional cuisine.
+This restaurant was for years a beloved fixture in the Cusco food scene, known for its Mediterranean influences, exceptional cuisine and warm atmosphere – which makes it a great place to relax and start going over some of the famous Cusco sayings as you begin exploring this ancient historical region.
 It has only gotten better with its recent move around the corner on Calle Palacio.

 As you step into Cicciolina, the inviting and cozy ambiance of the colonial building will immediately put you at ease, with wide wooden plank floors and the walls adorned with black and white photos and original colonial-era frescos protected by panes of glass.